glitch-txs/ronin-connector/README.md

 ### Features
 - Connect to Ronin Browser Wallet.
-- If the wallet browser extension is not install it will fallback to generate an URI to create a QRCode for the mobile wallet app.
+- If the wallet browser extension is not installed it will generate an URI for creating a QRCode for the mobile wallet app to scan.
-- Connect on mobile.
+- Connect to mobile wallet app.